Tay Yong Kwang: "One-eyed Dragon" Tan Chor Jin

 On 15 February 2006, with the help of his driver accomplice and childhood friend Lim Choon Chwee, 39-year-old gunman Tan Chor Jin, alias Tony Kia, forcefully entered the Serangoon flat of 41-year-old nightclub owner Lim Hock Soon and pointed a gun at Lim and his family, threatening them and intending to rob them, as well as to settle scores with Lim on some unsettled issues.
 After robbing the family of their valuables, and telling Lim to tie up his wife, maid and then-13-year-old daughter, Tan told Lim to go into his study while the others gone to other rooms.
 Tan then proceed to fire his gun at Lim six times (one of the shots missed), and Lim, who sustained five gunshot wounds on his back, left arm, left thigh, right cheek and right temple, died as a result of the fatal gunshot wound at his right temple.

 Tan, who managed to escape Singapore with the help of Malaysian Ho Yueh Keong, was arrested in Kuala Lumpur ten days later, after he was listed on the Interpol wanted list in light of the shooting.
 Initially charged with murder, Tan was subsequently brought to trial in the High Court on an amended charge of unlawfully discharging a firearm under the Arms Offences Act, which also warrants the mandatory death penalty like murder.
 Tan did not find a lawyer to represent himself in his defence, and defended himself in the trial, becoming the first man in more than 16 years to conduct his own defence when facing the death penalty in Singapore.
-Despite putting up a defence that he was drunk and he fired the gun accidentally and did it in self-defence when Lim tried to use a chair to attack him (which is not possible since Lim's hands was also tied up at that time before his death), Tay find him guilty rejected his defence, calling his actions were of “assured and accomplished assassin”, his story of accidental shooting a laughable fantasy, since it required strength to pull the trigger, and sentenced him to death.
+Despite putting up a defence that he was drunk and he fired the gun accidentally and did it in self-defence when Lim tried to use a chair to attack him (which is not possible since Lim's hands was also tied up at that time before his death), Tay found him guilty rejected his defence, calling his actions were of “assured and accomplished assassin”, his story of accidental shooting a laughable fantasy, since it required strength to pull the trigger, and sentenced him to death.

 Tan later engaged veteran lawyer Subhas Anandan to represent him in his appeal, and the appeal was met with failure subsequently in January 2008.
 On 9 January 2009, Tan was hanged after losing a clemency from the President.
 Ho Yueh Keong, who went on the run for 9 years before his arrest in Kuala Lumpur in July 2015, would later sent to jail for 20 months for helping Tan escape Singapore, and Lim Choon Chwee was also imprisoned for 6 months for failing to report a robbery after receiving a discharge not amounting to an acquittal for abetment of murder.